Path isomorphisms between quiver Hecke and diagrammatic Bott-Samelson endomorphism algebras: Recasting the diagrammatic Bott--Samelson relations in the quiver Hecke algebra

-Applying case 2 of relation \ref{rel1.11} to the concatenated diagram we obtain two terms: the term with the crossing is bi-passed on the right is zero by \cref{resconsider}; the term in which we undo the crossing is equal to the righthand-side of \cref{lessthanb} (since we have undone the unique step-label-violating crossing and the resulting diagram is minimal).
+Applying case 2 of relation \ref{rel1.11} to the concatenated diagram we obtain two terms: the term with the crossing is bi-passed on the right is zero by \cref{resconsider}; the term in which we undo the crossing is equal to the righthand-side of \cref{lessthanb} (since the resulting diagram is minimal).
 An example is given in \cref{alabelforafigre23}. \end{proof}